 It will depend on your total annualized earnings and your local government's tax laws so you should check the tax law specifically for your country.

 Depending on needs, some buyers purchase immediately, while others take a long time to purchase.
 A small percentage of buyers end up not purchasing due to a creative concept change.
 Regardless, buyers often work with teams of decision makers and projects have multiple stages of approvals ranging from days to months, depending on the schedule of the client.
-During this time the Request may or may not be re-opened to allow more photo submissions or closed.
+During this time the Request may or may not be re-opened to allow more shot submissions or closed.
 The buyer has up to 45 days to make final purchases before the Request automatically closes.
-When a Request closes, Snapwire handpicks the very best photos to be included in the Marketplace.
+When a Request closes, Snapwire handpicks the very best shots to be included in the Marketplace.

 Please go to the close account tab in your Settings if you wish to delete your account on our website.